Predictive Analytics World for Industry 4.0 Las Vegas 2019

-Steven Ramirez is speaker of the following sessions:
+Steven Ramirez is speaking in the following session:

 With more than fifteen years of experience and M.B.A from the University of California, Berkeley (Haas School of Business), Anando is an entrepreneur and a product manager with a strong passion for creating high-performance quality products.
 At Uber, he manages Uber's reliability strategy to ensure a fast, seamless service experience for millions of users across the globe.
 Previously, at Apple, he delivered a data-driven all-day battery life strategy for iPhones and Watches.
 Before that, he built products in the IoT marketplace for automotive telemetry and was an early contributor to Legato.io ecosystem.

-Anando Sen is speaker of the following session:
+Anando Sen is speaking in the following session: